FAIR2-for-research-software/python-testing-for-research/episodes/07-fixtures.Rmd

 Here is an example of a set of tests that re-use the same data a lot.
 We have a class, `Point`, that represents a point in 2D space.
 We have a few tests that check the behaviour of the class.
-Notice how we have to repeat the extact same setup code in each test.
+Notice how we have to repeat the exact same setup code in each test.

 ```python